lockss/lockss-rtd-portal/docs/migration/configuring2.rst

             If you are not able to copy the LOCKSS 1.x configuration file to the LOCKSS 2.x host, you can still configure LOCKSS 2.x for migration, but you will be prompted to supply more information.

-      2. If your LOCKSS network uses LCAP SSL keystores for encrypted communication between nodes, see the :doc:`lcap-ssl` chapter.
+      2. If your LOCKSS network uses LCAP SSL keystores for encrypted communication between nodes, see the :doc:`lcap-ssl` appendix for additional instructions in this spot.

    .. tab-item:: Same-Host Migration
       :sync: samehost